 Penrose argues that you must have quantum effects to arrive at cognition.
 This currently is contrary to a majority of the opinion in neuroscience or in Deep Learning models.
 I am however proposing something different that says that quantum-like uncertainty is present in neural networks.
 There is emergent complexity in reality that is due to the internal interactions of massive populations (like the weather).
 I propose that our brains (similar to Deep Learning systems) exhibit this holographic-duality but entirely inside the regime of classical mechanics (i.e. composed of deterministic subcomponents).

 Fun Fact: J.J.
-Thomson won the 1906 Nobel in Physics for experiments showing electrons where particles.
+Thomson won the 1906 Nobel in Physics for experiments showing electrons are particles.
 His son G. P. Thomson won the 1937 Nobel Prize in Physics for showing electrons are waves.